-The process involves ultra-deep next-generation sequencing.
+The process involves ultra-deep Next Generation Sequencing.
 Researchers first read and decipher the genetic information found in the DNA, before analysing the data collected through intelligent information technology.
 The focus is on the appearance of specific mutations, also referred to as single nucleotide polymorphisms, or SNPs.

 Prenatal tests are conducted during pregnancy to provide information about the health of the mother and her baby.
-Eurofins has pioneered work to develop improved prenatal screening tests for conditions that might affect the foetus, and help inform healthcare decisions before and after the birth.
+Eurofins companies have pioneered work to develop improved prenatal screening tests for conditions that might affect the foetus, and help inform healthcare decisions before and after the birth.